 Section 1.
-The attached policies shown as Exhibit A to this resolution, promulgated by the Mayor and City Administrator, are hereby approved and acknowledged by the City Council as appropriate interpretations of and supplements to the annual salary ordinance.
+The attached mandatory furlough policy shown as Exhibit A to this resolution, promulgated by the Mayor and City Administrator, is hereby amended as shown in Section 2.5 of the policy.

 Section 2.
-The City Council acknowledges that these policies have been adopted in order to address unanticipated economic shortfalls and as such, these voluntary furloughs will constitute budget related furloughs within the meaning of 29

-C.F.R. §541.710 and are an integral part of the City's expenditure reduction efforts within the meaning of Chapter 430, Washington Session Laws of 2009.
+The City Council acknowledges that this policy has been adopted in order to address unanticipated economic shortfalls and as such, these furloughs will constitute budget related furloughs within the meaning of 29 C.F.R.
+Page 1 of 13 §541.710 and are an integral part of the City's expenditure reduction efforts within the meaning of Chapter 430, Washington Session Laws of 2009.

-RESOLVED this 22nd day of June, 2009.
+RESOLVED this 24rd day of November, 2009.